 In France, property agents must display the following credentials in a visible place in their office:

-In France it’s usually the buyer, not the seller, who pays commission to the property agent.
+In France, it’s usually the buyer, not the seller, who pays a commission to the property agent.

 The commission varies between 5 and 8 percent.
 Make sure to ask whether VAT is included.
 If not, add 20 percent of the commission to the final commission charge.

-A notaire is a person qualified in French legal system.
+A notaire is a person qualified in the French legal system.
 They can also be property agents.

-They legalise property purchase transactions and provide security to the contracts they supervise.
+They legalize property purchase transactions and provide security to the contracts they supervise.

 A notaire must hold indemnity assurance, which provides a financial guarantee to the client.

 It makes sense to appoint your own notaire to act for you in the transaction rather than having the same notaire acting for both the buyer and the seller of the property.